Tayeba/TVD/README.md

-# TVD
+# THERMAL VIDEODIFF (TVD): A DIFFUSION ARCHITECTURE FOR THERMAL VIDEO SYNTHESIS

-THERMAL VIDEODIFF (TVD): A DIFFUSION ARCHITECTURE FOR THERMAL VIDEO SYNTHESIS Machine perception gathers information about its surroundings through sophisticated sensors.
+Machine perception gathers information about its surroundings through sophisticated sensors.
 Thermal sensors offers scalable perception in conditions of low visibility such as